JCMexplains/writing-for-success-2023/textbook.md

 1. Use standard white paper (8.5 × 11 inches).
 2. Double-space everything.
-3. Use a standard 12-point font.
-MLA used to require Times New Roman, and some professors still will.
+3. Use a standard font.
+MLA used to require 12-point Times New Roman, and some professors still will.
 4. Use one-inch margins
 5. Indent paragraphs by .5 inches.
 The easiest way to do this is to press the **Tab** key.
 6. Include page numbers in the upper right corner.
 8. On the first page in the upper left, put
-    1.your name,
+    1. your name,
     2. the course
     3. the date
     4. the instructor's name